Daksh-Shami/Quantum-Forge/CONTRIBUTING.md

 ## Asking Questions

 If you have any questions about contributing, the project structure, or run into problems, please don't hesitate to ask!
-You can reach out via email [here](quantum.dakshami@gmail.com) or if you just have code related bugs, create an issue in the [Issues tab](../../issues).
+You can reach out via email to quantum.dakshami@gmail.com or if you just have code related bugs, create an issue in the [Issues tab](../../issues).

 ## Code of Conduct